 Avoid having a policy prohibiting employees from having restrictions, as this cuts at the very heart of the ADA – that employers are to provide reasonable accommodations that will allow employees to perform the job’s essential functions.

 Crain v.
 Roseville Rehabilitation & Health Care, C.D.
 IL, No 4:14-cv-04079, March 21, 2017

 Safety manager’s role in job descriptions

 While your HR staff may ultimately create and maintain job descriptions, it’s likely that as a safety professional you’ll be involved to some extent.
 At the very least, if workers are coming back to a light-duty position from a work-related or other injury, knowing the reality of what’s going on is of utmost importance.
 If a job description says the job requires only lifting 10 pounds, and the employee’s restriction from the doctor says the employee cannot lift over 20 pounds, it may look fine to allow the worker back to full duty.
 But, what if the lift-assist equipment hasn’t worked for months or is seldom available and workers routinely lift 40 pounds?
 Then that worker could be further injured.

 On the other hand, what if an injured worker’s restrictions say he can’t lift more than 20 pounds, but his job description says an essential function is lifting 40 pounds?
 If that truly is part of the job, then light duty work might be a better option.
 But, as the case illustrates, what if the workers never actually lift more than 10 pounds because they have lift-assist equipment?
 Then you’re keeping a worker from returning to duty as quickly as possible, which is usually not a good thing for the worker or employer.

 Interested in more compliance information related to the Americans with Disabilities Act?

-to take a free trial of the ADA Essentials Manual.
+to take a free trial of the Employer's Guide to ADA manual.
 Click Here